 SELECT VERSION(); command at the MySQL prompt.
 If your application has a requirement to connect to a specific major version, say v5.7 or v8.0, you can do so by changing the port in your server connection string as explained in our documentation here.

 Read the version support policy for retired versions in version support policy documentation.

 Major version support

-Each major version of MySQL will be supported by Azure Database for MySQL from the date on which Azure begins supporting the version until the version is retired by the MySQL community, as provided in the versioning policy.
+Each major version of MySQL is supported by Azure Database for MySQL from the date Azure begins supporting the version until the version is retired by the MySQL community, as provided in the versioning policy.